About Carrot Top

 The trademark red locks and the undeniably inventive use of props have vaulted Carrot Top to the level that most comedians can only hope to reach.
 “Nobody can steal my act,” says Carrot Top.
 “I’ve challenged comics to write me a prop and they can’t.
 All comedians can use plays on words or puns but writing a visual joke is something else.
 A rubber chicken isn’t enough.
 I have to write my own material and make my own props because no one sells what I do better than me.
 I’m happy not only that I have my own style but that I’ve been an original from the very start.”

 Carrot Top went from working small clubs in the late 1980’s to becoming the highest grossing touring comedian in America by the late 1990’s.
-No comedian has ever presented a live show like his.
-A spectacle worthy of most rock bands, Carrot Top’s show is filled with lights, lasers, loud music, fog machines and flame and confetti cannons.
+A spectacle worthy of most rock bands, Carrot Top’s show is filled with lights, music, fog machines and confetti cannons.
 “I went from two trunks and a strobe light to an 18-wheeler and 35 trunks full of props….from a Yugo to a tour bus for the crew and myself.
 I actually had to hire people to carry my props.
 It got pretty crazy pretty fast.”

 Then came the move that every comic hopes to make, a regular gig on the Strip in Las Vegas.
-After headlining at MGM Grand for 15 weeks a year, he signed a very lucrative and long-term deal with the Luxor Hotel and Casino.
+After headlining at MGM Grand for 16 weeks a year, he signed a very lucrative and long-term deal with the Luxor Hotel and Casino.
 He performs almost 300 shows a year in the Atrium Theatre.
-Fans have flocked to se his show because it remains as current as today’s headlines, consistently poking fun at pop culture, politics, music and whatever the real world has to offer.
+Fans flock to see his show because it is as current as today’s headlines, consistently poking fun at pop culture, politics, music and whatever the real world has to offer.
 No one is safe from the “King of Props” hilarious and infectious humor.